YiLimath/YiLimath.github.io/_posts/2025-01-01-blog-post-1-Metric-Birational .md

 ---
-## Covering tricks of Kawamata, Viehweg
+## Covering Tricks of Kawamata, Viehweg